Integrating PaperCut with coworking space management software

 As always, feel free to provide feedback in the comments section at the end of this article.

 About Coworking spaces

-- Export of job cost data from PaperCut so that the correct coworking accounts are charged for the cost of jobs.
+- Export job cost data from PaperCut so that the correct coworking accounts are charged for the cost of jobs.

 The PaperCut web services API can be used for this (see Further Reading below).

-|Easy to implement||Jobs may be declined with insufficient funds|
+|Easy to implement||Jobs might be declined with insufficient funds|

 |Gives users total control on their PaperCut “spend”||Will need a process to refund balances when account is closed|